 Earl Newman does the cover art work for all my books.
 He lives in the small mountain community of Summit in Oregon, the same beautiful town our assistant, Tommy, lives in.
 He has been drawing and silk screening for 50 years.
 His posters have appeared at Jazz Festivals and Art Shows all over the US.
 A short history of Earl is at the bottom of this page.

 Here Earl is hard at work at my kitchen table on my book 'Tis the Season.
 I watched him start with a blank piece of paper and turn it into a beautiful drawing including a wreath, pinecones, ice, snow, stars, ribbons and holly and ivy greenery.
 Oh, and of course, there's a harp in the drawing too.
 This was all in a matter of 20 minutes!
 We grabbed the wreath equipped with pinecones and ribbon off the porch and hung it on the chair as a model, I cut some holly and ivy off the bushes from the side of the house, (lucky for me we have them growing there) and I gave him a photo of one of our harps which he's holding in his hand in the photo on the left.
-On the right he is working on my new book coming out later this year (2009).
-It's called Waltz Upon a Time and is a collection of 3/4 time tunes.
+On the right he is working on Waltz Upon a Time which is a collection of 3/4 time tunes.